 |View Articles by Category

 WinSPC Control Tests Templates, Control Tests, and Triggers

 There were 16 articles found in this category:

 Topics relating to setup and usage of control tests templates, control tests, and triggers

-- What kind of information can I put into an Email Trigger?
+- What kind of information can I put into an Email Trigger for Data Collection?

-You can have WinSPC send an email which will send a message containing relevant and useful information as a result of an out of control condition.
-This will help the operator or recipient to make an informed response and possibly lessen areas of confusion.
-Messages can be configured using inf ...
+You can have WinSPC send an email which will send a message containing relevant and useful information as a result of any Control Test violation, such as an out of control condition.
+This will help the operator or email recipient to make an informed response and possibly lessen areas of confus ...

 - What is the difference between a Subgroup Level Control Test and a Sample Level Control Test?